Posts Tagged ‘understanding financial aid’

 FAFSA: An acronym that stands for Free Application for Federal Student Aid.
 Think of it as a long job application you and your parents will fill out together, only instead of applying for a job, you’re applying to borrow money from the government to pay for school.

-Work Study Program: A program that helps students earn financial funding through a part-time work program at their college.
+Work-study program: An initiative that helps students earn financial funding through part-time work.